muness/muness.github.io/_posts/2023-05-22-the-bridges-model-to-process-layoff-loss.md

+---
+comments: true
+date: 2023-05-11 10:00:00 +0500
+author: muness
+title: 'Using the Bridges Model to process Layoff Loss'
+---

-# The Bridges Model to process Layoff Loss
+# Using the Bridges Model to process Layoff Loss

 I was laid off from Shopify recently.
 I'd used the Bridges Transition Model in the past to help teams I worked with process change.
 So I thought I'd apply it to myself.